Revisiting the Chern-Simons interaction during inflation with a non-canonical pseudo-scalar: Consequence of the non-canonical kinetic term

 \section{Consequence of the non-canonical kinetic term}

 In this section we study the effects of the non-canonical kinetic term of the scalar field(s) on the sourced curvature perturbations.
+Our main result is that the these sourced perturbations are suppressed at small sound speed.
+Although our explicit computations are performed for constant $\xi$, we present a general argument that is valid also if $\xi$ exhibits a time variation, as for instance in the model of Ref.~\cite{Namba:2015gja}.
 We first consider the case where the axion is identified with the inflaton in Sec.~\ref{sec:single_field}.
 We evaluate the sourced curvature perturbation and discuss the observational constraints.
 Then, in Sec.~\ref{sec:two_fields}, we consider the two-field case where the axion is a spectator field.

 Before proceeding, let us summarize the observables of our interest and the characteristics of vacuum fluctuations.
 Assuming that the field $\varphi_I$ dominates the final energy density and perturbations, $v_I$ is related to the curvature perturbation $\zeta$ as